WaylandProject/v-rpc/src/csharp/ragemp/README.md

 ### Server

-Once you've installed the v-rpc package, you are ready to get started with the UI of the `VRPC.RageMP.Server.Server` class.
+Once you've installed the v-rpc package, you are ready to get started with the API of the `VRPC.RageMP.Server.Server` class.

 You can simply call the static methods available on the `VRPC.RageMP.Server.Server` class: